pgpkg/pgpkg/docs/pages/tutorial.md

     [notice]: Testing the world

 Any `raise notice` commands from tests that run will be printed to the console.
-Messages raised by migrations will also be displayed.
+(`raise warning` commands are printed to stderr).
+Messages raised in migration scripts will also be displayed.

 A successful test is one that finds a problem - so let's create a problem!